sitegui/this-commit/README.md

 var commit = require('this-commit').asBuffer()
 // commit is a Buffer instance (or null)
 ```

+Both forms accept as an optional argument the '.git' folder.
+By default, it will be found by walking up from the current working dir.

 ## Features
 * Read from `.git` folder on disk, do not execute `git`